yiwenguo/Dynamic-Network-Surgery/README.md

 # Dynamic-Network-Surgery
 Dynamic network surgery is a very effective method for DNN compression.
+To use it, you will need a [classic version](https://github.com/BVLC/caffe/tree/0dfc5dac3d8bf17f833e21ae6ce7bc3ea19a03fa) of [Caffe](http://caffe.berkeleyvision.org) framework.
+For the convolutional and fully-connected layers to be pruned, change their layer types to "CConvolution" and "CInnerProduct" respectively.
+Then, pass the "cconvlution_param" and "cinner_product_param" message to these modified layers with specified parameters for better pruning performance.

 Please cite our work in your publications if it helps your research: